xarray-contrib/xarray.dev/src/posts/flox/index.md

 We [anticipate](https://github.com/pydata/xarray/issues/6610) upgrading Xarray's interface to enable more complicated GroupBy computations.
 In the mean time, use flox!

 ## Acknowledgements

+Thanks to Matt Rocklin ([coiled.io](https://coiled.io)) for facilitating easy computation with Dask in the cloud for the demo calculation.

 Deepak Cherian's time was was funded in part by